digitalservicebund/elterngeldrechner/src/monatsplaner/README.md

 ```

 The modules make heavily use of re-exports to disguise the internal structure
 and keep short and easily maintainable import statements.
+This also helps to
+provide namespace scoping that addresses the functional style difficulties.

 There is no direct dependency on a calculator for _Elterngeld_ on purpose.
 Having dependency inversion/injection allows for higher independence and